CommonAccord/Cmacc-Org/Doc/S/Sandbox/Helena/Message/Taxonomy.md

 How.Email.Ti=Message by Email

-How.Email.sec=Please send by email to {Recipient.Email.Address}.
+How.Email.sec=Please send by email to {Receiver.Email}.

 How.Email.=[G/Z/ol/Base]

 How.PostalMail.Ti=Message by Postal Email

-How.PostalMail.sec=Please send any postal mail to {Recipient.Name,Address}.
+How.PostalMail.sec=Please send any postal mail to {Receiver.Notice.Block}.

 How.PostalMail.=[G/Z/ol/Base]

 How.Fax.Ti=Message by Fax

-How.Fax.sec=Please send any fax to {Recipient.Fax.Number}, with a cover sheet to the attention of {Recipient.Notice.Contact.Name.Full}.
+How.Fax.sec=Please send any fax to {Receiver.Fax}, with a cover sheet to the attention of {Receiver.Notice.Name.Full}.

 How.Fax.=[G/Z/ol/Base]